 Once you get to NYC, there are a few things you should know to help you make you look like less of a transplant.

 - Ditch the car.
 In NYC you can get just about anywhere using public transportation and your own two feet.
 Owning a car in NYC is more of a liability than a convenience: with limited parking (running as high as $400 a month), perpetual bumper to bumper traffic, insurance, gas, and all of the potential tickets from NYC’s extreme parking laws, you’re better off selling your car to help pay the rent.

 - Learn the subway system.
 Know your line.
 Know your train car.
 Know your schedule.
-The subway runs 24/7, but riding at night can be dangerous.
-Ride in the conductor or operator’s car for added security.
+The subway runs 24/7.

 - The left side of the subway escalator is for those rushing, stay on the right side if you’re feeling like a casual stroll.